 Parallel Texts: Matthew 14:1-12; Luke 9:7-9

 The real “meat” in this text is found in verses 14-16, the part most commentators discuss and teach is in 17-29, unfortunately.
-Thomas Jefferson had a painting of John’s head on the platter hanging in his dining room, and I can attest that it is still there, yet the important part is not in what happened to John, it’s what people were saying about Jesus at this point in His ministry.
+Thomas Jefferson had a painting of John’s head on the platter hanging in his dining room, and as of January 2 of this year, I can attest that it is still there, yet the important part is not in what happened to John, it’s what people were saying about Jesus at this point in His ministry.